nsrosenqvist/phpunit-inline/README.md

 1. Discovers functions with `#[Test]` attribute
 2. Groups functions by namespace
 3. Creates a dynamic `TestCase` class for each namespace
-4. Binds each function body to the TestCase context using closures
+4. Sets up the `test()` helper to provide access to PHPUnit assertions
-5. Makes `$this` available inside functions for PHPUnit assertions
+5. Calls the test function directly

 ## Comparison with Traditional Tests